albar965/littlenavmap-manual/en/INTRO.md

 ### Rating {#rating}

 Airports get a zero to five star rating depending on facilities.
 Airports that have no rating are considered boring and will be displayed using a gray symbol below all other airports on the map \(_Empty Airport_\).
 This behavior can be switched off in the `Options` dialog on the `Map Display` tab.
 The criteria below are used to calculate the rating.
 Each item gives one star:
   1. Add-on
   2. Parking positions \(ramp or gate\)
   3. Taxiways
   4. Aprons
   5. Tower building \(only if at least one of the other conditions is met\).

+### Navdata Updates {#navdata-updates}

+The latest navigation data can be installed from [_fsAerodata_](https://www.fsaerodata.com) or [_FSX/P3D Navaids update_](http://www.aero.sors.fr/navaids3.html).
+This will update the flight simulator stock data and airports which are read into _Little Navmap_'s scenery database.

+Certain navaid and procedure types are only available through [_fsAerodata_](https://www.fsaerodata.com).
+These are VORTAC and TACAN navaids as well as SID and STAR procedures.

+Navdata updates are optional.

 ## First Start {#first-start}